Trauma-Informed Care

 On the other hand, care practitioners may not ask questions about a person’s history of trauma when beginning to work with an individual.
 This can further lead to challenges in finding the best proactive solutions to address trauma-related behaviours and issues.
 Sometimes, a person’s past experience of trauma may cause a barrier and distrust in the process of receiving care and support.

-The trauma-informed approach is focused on asking ‘What happened to you?’ rather than ‘What’s wrong with you?’, recognising that the challenging behaviours may be coping mechanisms resulting from adaptation and survival.
-Most importantly, trauma-informed care aims to promote healing and resilience in people, empowering them to trust in mental health services that can help them learn self-regulation and well-being skills.
+The trauma-informed approach is focused on shifting perspectives from ‘What happened to you?‘ rather than ‘What’s wrong with you?’, recognising that the challenging behaviours may be coping mechanisms resulting from adaptation and survival.

 Awareness of the Prevalence of Trauma